ibm-cloud-docs/vmwaresolutions/vpc-vcf/vpc-vcf-ovw.md

 * VMware HCX™ Enterprise
 * Tanzu Kubernetes Grid

 The following components are not installed by the {{site.data.keyword.IBM_notm}} automation.
 These components are optional and require add-on licenses.
-You can order these from the {{site.data.keyword.cloud}} console.
+You can order them from the {{site.data.keyword.cloud}} console.
 For more information, see [VMware add-ons for VMware Cloud Foundation](/docs/vmwaresolutions?topic=vmwaresolutions-vmware-add-ons).

 * NSX Distributed Firewall
 * NSX Gateway Firewall